 “Bite into it,” he said.
 I examined the fruit sceptically, hoping it was not horrid or hard, and tentatively bit into one.
 It yielded easily, and the inside turned out to be a pretty coral-pink.
 It had a mild taste, and the texture was sort of like a fig.

-We arrived at Ahu Tahai well before sunset.
-N--n parked his jeep and we walked together onto the lawn that fell towards the coast.
-In the distance I could see the line of five partially intact moai that forms Ahu Vai Uri*** - the headline image of the Easter Island sunset.
+He parked his jeep and we walked together onto the lawn that fell towards the coast.
+In the distance I could see the line of five partially intact moai that form Ahu Vai Uri*** – the headline image of the Easter Island sunset.
 They stood upon a long ahu, the Rapa Nui ceremonial altar.
 A now-absent sixth moai is suggested by the vacant plinth on the left.

 A stray black dog greeted us, and insisted on remaining close by.
 It looked healthy, and unlike the one that guarded a house near my Airbnb, it was friendly and seemed to understand the concept of personal space (even if its concept of the boundary was a lot smaller than mine).
 I don’t really get dogs’ earnest friendliness to random strangers, but as in Annapurna, I could tolerate this one.